tristanlatr/WPWatcher/README.md

 </p>
 </details>

+See options configurable with CLI, run `wpwatcher --help`

 ## Email reports

 One report is generated per site and the reports are sent individually when finished scanning a website.